andrewnjoo/book-reviews/reviews/23-07-05-the-beach.md

-Review: "The Beach" by Alex Garland
+Review: The Beach by Alex Garland

 Rating: 4/5